Arildb88/Luftambulanse/README.md

 Enter the command:<br>
 dotnet watch run --project project (to start the application and open your web browser with the project launched)

-**NEEDSTOBEUPDATED!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**<br>
 **How to use the application:**<br>
 You are now ready to use the application.<br>
-Our firstpage is the Loginpage, you can either Login with the users made in Program.cs, all users have the same password Test123! .
+Our first page is the Loginpage, you can either Login with the users made in Program.cs, all users have the same password Test123! .
 You can also register a new user with your own email/password.
 In the register page you can select the "Pilot" role to instantly become a Pilot with its authorization and views.
 If you want to register as a different role you need to leave the field untouched or select "--choose role--" to have "no role".
-Then a Admin user can changes your role in the system to your specific role (Caseworker, CaseworkerAdm og Admin).<br>
+Then a Admin user can change your role in the system to your specific role (Caseworker, CaseworkerAdm og Admin).<br>
 **Pilot:** <br>
 Your homepage is the map where you can instantly start to use our application.
-The map is interactive with zoom in/out, polyline marker, marker and a compass needle (find my location/tracking).
+The map is interactive with zoom in/out, polyline marker, marker and compass needle (find my location/tracking).
 You can also switch different maps and activate darkmode.
-Once you place a marker on the map (if you dont place a marker the report will use your map center as long/lat) you can press the Report button to open the report page.
+Once you place a marker on the map (if you don’t place a marker the report will use your map center as long/lat) you can press the Report button to open the report page.
 The report page has pre-filled most of the information we need, but you must choose what kind of obstacle you want to report.
-The other details are vaulentary, but for best results fill out the form to your best ability.
+The other details are voluntary, but for best results fill out the form to your best ability.
-You can either save your report as a draft (can edit later) or submit the report into the system for further processing.
+You can either save your report as a draft (can be edited later) or submit the report into the system for further processing.
 In your Reports page you can actively follow the status on your reports as its processed by caseworkers.
-If your report is Rejected you will get a message from the Caseworker as to why the report got rejected.
+If your report is Rejected, you will get a message from the Caseworker as to why the report got rejected.
-In the FullMap page you can see all the reports (from all pilots) in the database pinned on the map (to easily see where there might be obstacles thats not in the Pilots navigation map yet)
+In the FullMap page you can see all the reports (from all pilots) in the database pinned on the map (to easily see where there might be obstacles that’s not in the Pilots navigation map yet)
 The FAQ page includes frequently asked questions and answers.
 If you click on your email (top right corner) you can either log out or go to Manage profile page where you can edit your profile, change password etc.<br>
 **Caseworker:**<br>
-You login and your homepage is the ReportsInbox where you can see all the report in the database.
+You login and your homepage is the ReportsInbox where you can see all the reports in the database.
 All reports have a Status so its easy to see which report you need to assign to yourself.

-You are prompted with a view of a map where you can:<br>
-- Zoom in and out
-- Choose between 4 different map types
-- Report Obstacle button (does not work at the moment)
-- The red pin allowes our app to track your current position (allow tracking when prompted) and continues to track your position as you move
-	- you can turn this off by clicking the pin or move the map
-	- We are going to add a feature where you can click on the map to add a marker, that you can use as coordinates for when you report an obstacle (this function works in the Reports page)
-- The menu bar at the top allowes you to navigate to different pages (this will be modified and changes in the future)
-	- Home (the map page)
-	- Privacy (a page with privacy information)
-	- FAQ (a page with frequently asked questions)
-	- Map (was made to show the map, but is now merged with Home, Map will be deleted from the Menu)
-	- Log In (a page where you can login, this will be modified in the future)
-	- Reports (a page where you can see all the obstacles that has been reported, and you can add a new report)
-	- Administrator (a page where you can manage users, site settings and more, this page is under development)
-	- About (a page with information about the project and the team behind it)
+Assign cases to yourself with the "Take this case" button and you are automatically taken to your assigned cases for further processing of the reports.
+If you click the View details button you get access to the report details, there you can either Approve or Reject the Report.
+If you Reject the report you need to write in the Reason field to make the Reject button clickable. <br>
+**CaseworkerAdmin:**<br>
+You login and your homepage is the Report Inbox where you can see all the reports in the database.
+In the Actions field you can Assign the case to a Caseworker user of your choice. you can Reassign the case to another Caseworker user or Unassign a Caseworker from a certain case.
+CaseworkerAdm is also able to AssignCase to themself so that they can work on cases aswell ass Caseworkers.<br>
+**Admin:**<br>
+You login and your homepage is the AdminPage where you can change UserRoles on users in your database.
+Once you choose a role from the dropdown menu the changes happen instantly and the user automatically has the role.
+Admin user can also delete users from the database (Admin cannot delete the last Admin user).

 **NEEDSTOBEUPDATED!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**<br>
 **Project Structure:**<br>